lightbitbird/cloudfront-with-route53-s3/route53.md

   - Put EIP at value

 ## 2-2.
-Setup DNS as the Route53 when using S3 and Cloudfront
+Setup DNS with the Route53 when using S3 and Cloudfront

 - Finish step 1(registering DNS)